DataScienceSpecialization/courses/09_DevelopingDataProducts/classes-methods/index.md

 ```

-1. The class of df is "data.frame"; in a data frame each column can be
+1. The class of `df` is "data.frame"; each column can be an object of
-an object of a different class
+a different class

 2. We `sapply` over the columns and call the `mean` function

 3. In each column, `mean` checks the class of the object and dispatches the
 appropriate method.

-4. Here we have a `numeric` column and an `integer` column; in both cases `mean` calls the default method
+4. We have a `numeric` column and an `integer` column; `mean` calls the default method for both

 ---

-## Calling Methods
+## Calling Methods Directly

+* Some S3 methods are visible to the user (i.e. `mean.default`),

+* <b>Never</b> call methods directly

-NOTE: Some methods are visible to the user (i.e. `mean.default`), but you should *never* call methods directly.
-Rather, use the generic function and let the method be dispatched automatically.
+* Use the generic function and let the method be dispatched
+automatically.

+* With S4 methods you cannot call them directly at all

 ---